strimzi/proposals/050-Kafka-Node-Pools.md

     strimzi.io/cluster=my-cluster,strimzi.io/name=m-cluster-big-nodes,strimzi.io/kind=Kafka
 ```

-Users will be able to use annotations to indicate to the operator what should be the next ID when scaling up or what should be the node ID which should be removed when scaling down through annotations.
+Users will be able to use annotations on the `KafkaNodePool` custom resources to indicate to the operator what should be the next ID when scaling up or what should be the node ID which should be removed when scaling down through annotations.
 Setting an annotation `strimzi.io/next-node-ids` will tell the operator what should be the next ID used in scale-up.
 The value might be a single number, list of numbers or one or more ranges.
 E.g. `[3]`, `[3, 4, 5]` or `[1000-1010]`.